 This is a career oriented course primarily designed for suitably qualified

-pilots (or others) who wish to pass on their experience and understanding
+pilots (& others) who wish to pass on their experience and understanding

-concerning 'the theory of flight' and aviation in general.
+concerning 'the theory of flight' and aviation in general, or to become Ground Examiner (GE) at a ATO/DTO.
 For example,

 the course can make an excellent first step in gaining Employment

 in the aviation industry, or even setting up your own business - as many